viewing Apigee X documentation.

 To do so, you need to ensure that certain resources associated with each environment are configured in such a way that they can remain static in an API proxy configuration.

 - Target URLs: It is common for API proxies to call different backend URLs during testing and production.
 You can use TargetServer configurations to create environment-independent TargetEndpoint configurations.
-See Load balancing across backend servers.
+For more information, see

 - ServiceCallout targets: Service callouts may use different targets depending on the environment, if, for example, a ServiceCallout in the test environment consumes a demo service.
 See ServiceCallout policy.